-- 4.1 All students are enabled to make meaningful choices within their daily routines, and in consultation with their families, they are enabled to take an active part in key decision making regarding for example, their immediate and long term future placement and activities.
-Students are often involved in planning activities such as educational visits, at all stages of the process.
-Students are encouraged and supported to contribute to the setting and review of personal learning targets. - 4.2 A Post 16 student council is in the process of development for Lakeside and LEAP College learners, elections taking place annually. - 4.3 All students are supported to contribute to their annual review, by attending the meeting and/or compiling a written contribution (based on the 'Preparing for Adulthood' agenda) and DVD footage and Talking Mats.
+All learners are enabled to make meaningful choices within their daily routines, and in consultation with their families, they are enabled to take an active part in key decision making regarding for example, their immediate and long term future placement and activities.
+Learners are often involved in planning activities such as educational visits, at all stages of the process.
+Learners are encouraged and supported to contribute to the setting and review of personal learning targets.

+All learners are supported to contribute to their annual review, by attending the meeting and/or compiling a written contribution (based on the 'Preparing for Adulthood' agenda) and Talking Mats.
 This process is differentiated according to the need of the individual student and supported by SaLT interventions where required.

-5. Arrangements for Assessing and Reviewing Student Progress Towards Outcomes
+Arrangements for Assessing and Reviewing Student Progress Towards Outcomes

-- 5.1 Planning is individualised for each student informed by main areas of need that they are working towards based on the outcomes detailed in their EHC plan.
-Individual learning outcomes and autism specific goals are evaluated termly by teaching staff. - 5.2 Learning outcome achievement, general progress in all areas and work undertaken e.g. towards achieving qualifications and awards are discussed with the young people and parents as part of the Annual Review process.
+Planning is individualised for each student informed by main areas of need that they are working towards based on the outcomes detailed in their EHC plan.
+Individual learning outcomes and autism specific goals are evaluated termly by teaching staff.

+Learning outcome achievement, general progress in all areas and work undertaken e.g. towards achieving qualifications and awards are discussed with the young people and parents as part of the Annual Review process.

-- 6. Arrangements for Supporting Students Moving Between Phases of Education and Preparing for Adulthood - 6.1 Students who attend Wargrave House will undergo a number of transitions during their time with us.
-Students with ASD, who find change particularly difficult, are especially vulnerable at these times.
+Arrangements for Supporting Learners Moving Between Phases of Education and Preparing for Adulthood

+Learners who attend Wargrave House will undergo a number of transitions during their time with us.
+Learners with Autism, who find change particularly difficult, are especially vulnerable at these times.
 Wargrave House transition planning is student centred and needs focused, with both student and parents/carers identifying their aspirations and goals for the future.
 We encourage student involvement in decision making about their future (as advocated in the SEND Code of Practice).

 Each student from Year 8 onwards will participate in the 'Preparation for Adulthood' process through curriculum based activities and when preparing their personal contributions to their annual review.
 We recognise the importance of a coherent, planned Transition Process and welcome the opportunity to involve all parties in a collaborative and proactive way.
 The Transition Plan will be developed during the Transition Meeting with parents/carers, social worker and any other professional e.g. Speech and Language Therapist or other medical professional.
 Transitions within Wargrave House e.g. between classes/departments is individually planned and may involve visits to the new class, personalised transition books with photos and occasionally familiar staff moving class with the student.

-7. The Approach to Teaching Students with SEND.
+The Approach to Teaching Learners with SEND.